 MerchantCircle, founded in 2005, has been infiltrating search listings and growing ever since.
-Originally designed as solely a user review site, MerchantCircle now sets itself apart from the rest of the review sites by touting the availability of deals and coupons available from merchants.
+Originally designed solely as a user review site, MerchantCircle now sets itself apart from the rest of the review sites by touting the availability of deals and coupons available from merchants.
 In February 2012, MerchantCircle announced over 15 million monthly visits and 1.2 million active registered merchant users.
 MerchantCircle also lets you verify your account and assigns you a score from 0-100, 100 being the best based on reviews and a variety of other factors that can set you apart from others.
 Join the circle.

-Angie’s List was founded in 1995 in the form of a hard-copy publication that solicited user recommendations for local businesses in Columbus, Ohio.
+8. Angie’s List Angie’s List was founded in 1995 in the form of a hard-copy publication that solicited user recommendations for local businesses in Columbus, Ohio.
 The database moved to the Internet in 1999, and has since become a dominant force in local user review websites.
 Unlike other business review sites, however, Angie’s List charges a membership fee for users to read and post reviews, though listings are free for companies.
-Even with a fee, Angie’s List claims over 1 million members, with over 40,000 reviews posted each month.
+Even with a fee, Angie’s List claims over 2 million members as of April 2013, with over 40,000 reviews posted each month.
 List your business on Angie’s List.

 1).
-Never write fake reviews or testimonies.
-It’s simply not worth the risk of being banned, and could severely damage your reputation in the eyes of users if you’re caught.
+Never write fake reviews or testimonials.
+It is simply not worth the risk of being banned, and could severely damage your reputation in the eyes of users if you’re caught.
 Don’t forget legal problems that could arise through misuse and abuse of review sites.

 2).
 Don’t be afraid to ask happy customers to review after they visit or make a purchase.
 Many customers would be happy to, if reminded.

-3).
-Don’t panic if there are some less than 100% positive reviews.
+4).
+Don’t panic if there are some reviews which are less than 100% positive.
 No business is perfect, and nobody expects them to be.
 Instead, use any criticism as a learning tool for improving your business.
 If possible, follow up and see how you can fix the problem.
 Consumer studies and surveys have proven customers are more satisfied with a company in which there was a small issue and the issue was resolved, compared to if there was never one in the first place.